Finite-size clocks in quantum field theory and the twin paradox

+This construction averages the proper time experienced by each curve of constant $\bm \xi$, with weight defined by $F(\bm \xi)$.
+The proper time density $\ell(\tau,\bm \xi)$ assigns to each point of the clock the infinitesimal proper time elapsed along the corresponding neighbouring trajectory.
+For instance, for an inertial clock we have $\ell_\tau(\tau,\bm \xi) = 1$ and for a uniformly accelerated clock with constant proper shape, we have $\ell_\tau(\tau, \bm \xi) = (1 + \bm a \cdot\bm \xi)$, where $\bm a$ is the clock's proper acceleration.

+\secl{Non-periodic clocks in QFT}The most precise clocks available today are atomic clocks, whose timekeeping mechanism relies on coherent evolution between atomic energy levels \cite{atomic_clocks_review}.
+Nevertheless, these clocks are not naturally adapted to microscopic twin-paradox scenarios involving short interaction times and large accelerations.
+Their operation generally takes place over time scales that may be comparable to, or longer than, the relativistic effect one aims to resolve.
+In addition, the act of locally comparing or reading out two atomic clocks can disturb their coherent evolution and may require a subsequent reinitialization stage~\cite{PRL_single_atom_clock2019}.
+Time comparisons also typically involve external synchronization protocols, which complicate the interpretation of the clock reading as arising solely from the proper time accumulated along the clock's worldline.

+To address these issues, we consider a non-periodic, decay-based clock model that does not require the preservation of a coherent periodic motion throughout its evolution.
+Instead, the clock is initialized in an excited state, allowed to interact locally with an external field along its worldline, and read out through its de-excitation probability.
+For a fixed interaction model and trajectory, this probability is governed by the decay rate accumulated between the initial and final events.
+The clock reading is therefore encoded in a local transition probability rather than in the phase of an externally interrogated oscillator, as in the case of atomic clocks \cite{PRL_single_atom_clock2019, atomic_clocks_review}.

+We model the clock ($C$) as a finite-sized localized quantum system whose relevant internal dynamics can be effectively described by two energy levels, denoted by $\ket{g}$ and $\ket{e}$.
+The clock interacts locally with a free scalar quantum field, which we take to be initially prepared in the vacuum state.
+Its centre follows a prescribed worldline $\mf z(\tau)$, where $\tau$ is the proper time along the trajectory.
+The clock is initially prepared in the excited state $\ket{e}$, and the interaction with the field is switched on at the event $\mf x_i=\mf z(\tau_i)$ and switched off at the later event $\mf x_f=\mf z(\tau_f)$, both defined locally at the centre of $C$.
+At the end of the interaction, the probability that $C$ has de-excited to $\ket{g}$ is determined by the field correlations sampled by the localized system.

-To leading order in the coupling parameter of the interaction ($\lambda$), the de-excitation probability of this localized system depends only on a few parameters that determine the interaction, such as the shape and spacetime trajectory~\cite{Schlicht, Jorma, TalesBrunoEdu2020} of the clock, as well as the energy gap $\Omega$ between the states $\ket{g}$ and $\ket{e}$.
-In the hourglass analogy, these parameters define how fast the sand is allowed to fall.
-Concretely, when the clock is linearly coupled to an external real scalar field, its de-excitation probability (to leading order in $\lambda$), can be written as
+To leading order in the coupling parameter of the interaction ($\lambda$), the de-excitation probability depends only on a few parameters that determine the interaction, such as the shape and spacetime trajectory~\cite{Schlicht, Jorma, TalesBrunoEdu2020} of the clock, as well as the energy gap $\Omega$ between the states $\ket{g}$ and $\ket{e}$.
+Concretely, when the interaction between the clock and the quantum field is linear, its de-excitation probability (to leading order in $\lambda$), can be written as